beginning of content

 Key facts

-• Vitamin D deficiency can easily be detected by a blood test.
+• Vitamin D deficiency can be found with a blood test.

 What is vitamin D deficiency?

-Vitamin D deficiency occurs when your body doesn’t get enough vitamin D for healthy functioning.
+Vitamin D deficiency occurs when your body doesn't have enough vitamin D. It's the most common nutritional deficiency worldwide.

-Ongoing vitamin D deficiency can result in osteoporosis, bone and joint pain.
-Older people who don’t have enough vitamin D are more likely to fall and fracture their bones.
+In adults, long-term vitamin D deficiency can cause loss of bone density and increase your risk of osteoporosis.
+Older people who don't have enough vitamin D are more likely to fall and fracture their bones.

 Am I at risk of vitamin D deficiency?